annie-qiu26/Spotify-Data-Visualization/DEVELOPMENT.md

 around with two addons for openFrameworks ([ofxDatGui](https://braitsch.github.io/ofxDatGui/) and [ofxGrafica](https://github.com/jagracar/ofxGrafica)].
 I plotted my data with a histogram and added a textfield to get user input.

+## Creating Histograms, Standard Deviation Issue : 04/24/18
+Right now, I'm working on creating histograms with my sample datasets of my liked and disliked songs.
+I added overlapping layers to show the differenes between the two sets.
+I realized that my standard deviation has overflow problems, so I need to fix that.
+I'll probably continue working on the histograms for the next couple days to make it look nice on the openFrameworks application.